QubesOS/qubes-doc/project-security/verifying-signatures.md

  2. [Get the Release Signing Key][RSK]
  3. [Verify your Qubes ISO][signature file]

 If you run into any problems, please consult the [Troubleshooting FAQ] below.

+If you are using windows these instructions do not apply.

 ### 1. Get the Qubes Master Signing Key and verify its authenticity